 Special Olympics does this through a wide range of trainings, competitions, health screenings and fund-raising events.
-We also create opportunities for families, community members, local leaders, businesses, law enforcement, celebrities, dignitaries and others to band together to change attitudes and support athletes.
+We also create opportunities for families, community members, local leaders, businesses, law enforcement, celebrities, dignitaries and others to team together to change attitudes and support athletes.

-Some of our key program efforts to build communities include: Unified Sports, Athlete Leadership Programs, Family Engagement, Healthy Athletes and Young Athletes.
+Some of our key program efforts to build communities include: Unified Sports, Athlete Leadership programs, Family Engagement, Healthy Athletes and Young Athletes.